Skip to Main Content

 Good to know

 You’ll receive a personal loan for debt consolidation as a lump sum after approval and can use the funds to repay your creditors.
-You may receive funds as soon as the day you’re approved.
-Many personal loans are unsecured, meaning they don't require collateral.
-You might also get a discount for having the lender send the loan funds directly to your creditors.
+You may receive funds as soon as the same day you apply and are approved.
+Or you can elect to have the money sent directly to your creditors — often for a rate discount.

 Here are a few other common features of personal loans: